FherStk/AutoCheck/docs/tutorials/teacher.md

 [body](#body) | sequence | no | Script body. |

 ### <a name="log"></a> log
 Setups the log output file-mode behaviour.
+Please, **notice** than the logs will be generated at the end of all the script executions in order to attach the `teardown` data.

 Name | Type | Mandatory | Description | Default
 ------------ | -------------